Getting Started with the TOM Toolkit¶

 You can now fast-forward to the section below on Running in dev server.

 If you prefer to build your system manually, here’s how.

 Firstly, the TOM toolkit requires you to have Python >= 3.7 installed on your machine.

 If you are using Python 3.6 and cannot upgrade to 3.7, install the

 pip install dataclasses

-First, we recommend using a virtual environment for your project.
-This will keep your TOM python packages seperate from your system python packages.
+We recommend using a virtual environment for your project.
+This will keep your TOM python packages separate from your system python packages.

 python3 -m venv tom_env/